 - Then add a couple of teaspoon fulls of the onion pepper mix, and top with some of the grated Fontina cheese.

-- Place baking sheet in middle rack of oven and bake till cheese is melted and turning golden brown, roughly about 25 minutes.
+- Place baking sheet in the middle rack of the oven and bake till cheese is melted and turning golden brown, roughly about 25 minutes.